Warehouse stores are a terrific place to save money buying in bulk. Costco and Sam’s Club are the two dominant retailers in the space.

 - O = One time buy

-Price tags marked with C or O typically reflect deals.
-Tags with N, A, or S are clear, you can usually find them in the store or are a seasonal item that will be in stock for the near term.
+Tags marked with C or O typically reflect deals.
+Ones with N, A, or S are commonly found in the store or are seasonal items that will be in stock for the near term.

-Winner: It’s tough to give a clear winner, but we’re giving it to Costco.
-Aside from the higher membership cost, it offers more deals and more reports indicate prices are better at Costco.
+Winner: It’s tough to pick a clear winner, but we’re giving it to Costco.
+Aside from the higher membership cost, it offers more deals.
+Plus, reports indicate prices are better at Costco.

 Paying at the end of your shopping trip is a simple process, but it’s essential to know what you need in your wallet.
-Here’s what you need to know about the accepted payment methods at either store.
+Here’s what you should know about the accepted payment methods at either store.

 Costco Payment Options

 Costco is hawkish about extending value to its members.
 They actively look for deals on products to help them provide low prices or other savings.

 This plays out even in what credit cards Costco accepts.
 As you will see in our list, the retailer only accepts Visa if you want to use a credit card.

 This is due to a lower processing fee it has secured from Visa.

 Here are the acceptable payment options at Costco: